madhushesharam/hello-world-kubernetes/README.md

 # hello-world-kubernetes

 Deploy a Full Stack Web Application over Kubernetes

 In this project, we'll deploy a web application over a Kubernetes cluster, with separate backend and frontend components.
 We'll also use ConfigMaps to share common information among the services via environment variables in our containers.

+### Prerequisites

+Basic knowledge of Containers/Docker and Docker images

+Basic knowledge of Docker Hub/ Container Registries

+Good understanding of Kubernetes services and  microservice architecture

+### Project Description

+In this project, we'll use Docker and Kubernetes command-line tools to deploy  application on a Kubernetes cluster, along with a PostgreSQL database.

+Kubernetes is an open-source platform that helps us deploy and manage containerized applications.
+It handles everything from deployment to exposure, automatically restarts crashed applications, and balances traffic between replicas.

+We'll use Docker to package our application and push it to Docker Hub.
+Then, we'll deploy the web application and the database separately using a microservice architecture.
+We'll also set up environment variables for both the frontend and backend containers.
+Finally, we'll use Kubernetes to make our application accessible worldwide.

 Kubernetes provides several distributions to create a cluster.
 For learning purposes, though, a complete cluster is not required.
 Instead, you can use any one of the following: